Yupeng-li/redux-simple-state/README.md

 #### ReduxManager.registerReducer(name, reducer)

 Injects the reducer to the store using the given name.
+This function is useful when you want to partialy migrate your project to the redux-simple-state, or you have third-party reducer to add in, such as connected-react-route.

 Params: